 Many vendors of peritoneal dialysis fluid deliver the dialysis fluids (and sometimes other equipment) to your foreign address or hotel, so you do need to carry with the fluid bags which could be a big hassle and deterrent to travel.
 To arrange that, you need to contact your vendor.

 Some patients undergoing peritoneal dialysis, sometimes want to shorten their treatment duration or the number of treatments per day or even missing one or two days of dialysis at all, so to minimise hassle, save money, gain time and avoid risks of infection as they are doing it in an unfamiliar environment.

-I understand these reasons, but missing dialysis is always not that safe, especially in an unfamiliar environment and perhaps in holiday mood, perhaps eating and drinking more than usual.
+I understand these reasons, but missing dialysis is always not that safe, especially in an unfamiliar environment and perhaps in the holiday mood, perhaps eating and drinking more than usual.

 So, please aim to continue with your therapy as best as you can.
 But true, if for whatever reason you miss one session (one bag), most likely nothing will happen, if it is just a one-off…but depending on your condition; you know yourself better at the end of the day.

 For further information and queries do ask your dialysis nurse or your doctor.